h4ckyou/h4ckyou.github.io/_posts/2025-12-19-nahamcon-winter-25.md

 ### Overview

 This writeup covers all pwn challenges from NahamCon Winter CTF 2025.
-The event featured two pwnable challenges: VulnBank and Snorex.
+The event featured two pwnable challenges:
+- VulnBank
+- Snorex

 ### VulnBank